 - 2-4 cloves garlic preferably fresh

-- 1 tsp anchovy paste OR 1 tbsp asian fish sauce
+- 1 teaspoon anchovy paste OR 1 tablespoon asian fish sauce

 - 1 cup mayo homemade or store-bought

-- 1/2 c grated parmesan cheese NOT powdered shelf stable please
+- ½ cup grated parmesan cheese NOT powdered shelf stable please

 - My favourite method is this- in a quart jar, put the garlic, anchovy, lemon, balsamic, worchestshire and mustard.